Siege of Golconda: Prelude

 During the siege of Bijapur in 1685, Aurangzeb intercepted a message from Abul Hasan, stating his intention to send a large armed force to combat the Mughals alongside a Maratha force.
 Outraged, Aurangzeb deputed his son, prince Muazzam, against the Qutb Shahi city of Hyderabad.
-Shah Alam's army defeated a Qutb Shahi force at Malkhed, a border town of the Sultanate, and entered Hyderabad with no significant resistance, freely plundering the royal palaces.
+Shah Alam's army defeated a Qutb Shahi force at Malkhed, a border town of the Sultanate, and Golconda's commander-in-chief consequently defected to the Mughal side with this followers, weakening the kingdom's defences.
+The Mughal army led by Shah Alam entered Hyderabad with no significant resistance, freely plundering the royal palaces.
 The Sultan fled, barricading himself in the Golconda Fort.
 Muazzam preferred a negotiated settlement with the Sultan over direct conquest; this was viewed by Aurangzeb as treason, causing him to temporarily bar Muazzam from the imperial court.
 Ultimately Aurangzeb reached a similar conclusion and offered terms to the Sultan to withdraw the Mughal army, similar to what Muazzam had envisioned.
 These terms were: the ceding of some disputed territories to the Mughals; grant of a large lump sum; and the dismissal of Madanna and Akkanna, the Brahmin ministers of the kingdom.
 The Sultan agreed, and Muazzam withdrew to the kingdom's border with the imperial army.
 However, over the next few months, the Sultan made no move to dismiss the ministers.
 The pressure on the kingdom led to its nobles organising an assassination of Madanna and Akkanna in March 1686, as well as other members of the fort's Hindu quarter, in an effort to appease Aurangzeb's demands.
 Nonetheless, on 14 January 1687, Aurangzeb set out towards Golconda with the intention of annexing it, having concluded the siege of Bijapur.

 In October 1685, the northern Coromandel region began to show signs of crop failure due to a lack of monsoon, which accelerated into famine, drought, and epidemic outbreaks across the entire Coromandel by 1687.
 This made food security low when the Mughal army besieged Golconda.